 - For cystic fibrosis-related diabetes, a typical treatment regimen should also be prescribed

 For the Lungs:

 - Airway Clearance: There are multiple methods which can help clear up the airways of your child's lungs to help them breathe.
 Some of the most common methods include physical therapy and a machine-connected vest which shakes (usually for 30 min/day) to loosen up the mucus.

-- Medication: There are a variety of potential medicines which can help with lung health as well.
-Some of these are inhaled medications which can help clear up airways and thin mucus; these may also include antibiotics to help reduce the chance of infection.
-Antibiotics may also be provided independently, and anti-inflammatory drugs can also help limit the progression of the disease.
+- Medication: There are medicines that help improve lung health.
+Some are inhaled medications that help clear up airways and thin mucus.
+These medications may include antibiotics to ward off infection.
+Anti-inflammatory drugs can also help limit the progression of the disease.

 Other treatments include: